demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-remove-endpoint-tag
 ***
-Remove tag from one or more endpoints.
+Remove a tag from one or more endpoints.

 #### Base Command